richefeu/rockable/sphinxdoc/source/syntaxConf.rst

   If the dynamic update of the neighbor list is activated (set to 1), then an update will be made if the maximum distance of a body since the last update becomes larger than ``dispUpdateNL``.
-  An update will also be made when the maximum rotation becomes larger than ``angleUpdateNL``.
+  An update will also be made when the maximum rotation becomes larger than ``angleUpdateNL``

    - ``dispUpdateNL`` (*double*) **distance**